-All-round music aficionado Stephen Gomberg is the latest addition to our quickly growing team of curators.
-Having toured the world extensively in his early 20s as a DJ and producer, he now brings his weighty knowledge of electronica, matched with what does and doesn't work when playing music to large numbers of people, to the Open Ear team.
+All-round music aficionado Stephen Gomberg is another great addition to our quickly growing team of curators.
+Having toured the world extensively in his early twenties as a DJ and producer, he now brings his weighty knowledge of electronica, matched with what does and doesn't work when playing music to large numbers of people, to the Open Ear team.

 "The main difference is the number of people the playlist needs to appeal to.
 In that sense, playlisting for brands can sometimes be much closer to planning out a DJ set than preparing a playlist for a close friend."